 Which is anytime really.

 Some people will wisely seek help from a counsellor before they even start trying to conceive, as a way to get extra perspectives and help them monitor and maintain their mental health from the very beginning.

-very beneficial to have an objective professional eye watching before any problems start, to precisely stop them in their tracks.
+It can be very beneficial to have an objective professional eye watching before any problems start, to precisely stop them in their tracks.

 What are some signs during the infertility process that you need a counsellor?